LoMa: Local Feature Matching Revisited: Introduction

 To address these limitations, we manually annotate image correspondences for a collection of 1000 pairs from 100 different categories, which we call \textbf{HardMatch}.
 The dataset is organized into 9 challenging groups spanning diverse and extreme matching scenarios.
 We find that feed-forward reconstruction methods largely fail on this benchmark, and even SotA dense matchers struggle.
 In a \textit{return of the local feature matcher}, we demonstrate that our family of models, \textbf{\ours}, can achieve performance even surpassing dense methods (and greatly outperforming sparse methods) by training on more diverse data with modern training recipes and increased compute.
 Our models, \ours-\{B(ase), L(arge), G(igantic)\}, set a strong baseline for future progress in feature matching.

 \textbf{Our main contributions can be summarized as:} \begin{enumerate}[topsep=0pt] \item We revisit local feature matching from a modern, data-driven perspective (\cref{sec:method}), introducing new training datasets with MVS-generated ground-truth and training recipes that we will make publicly available. \item We introduce \textbf{HardMatch}, a challenging benchmark of 1000 hand-labeled image pairs that is lightweight yet large and difficult enough to provide meaningful signal for future research.
 We additionally report a human baseline based on independent annotators (\cref{sec:hardmatch}). \item We release a fast and accurate family of descriptor-matcher models that achieve SotA performance on HardMatch (+18.6mAA over LightGlue) and strong results across more than ten established matching and visual localization benchmarks.
-Extensive evaluations and ablations are provided in \cref{sec:experiments}. \end{enumerate}
+Extensive evaluations and ablations are provided in \cref{sec:experiments}. \end{enumerate} Subsequent to the present work, we extended LoMa to make it invariant to in-plane image rotations~\cite{nordstrom2026whohandlesorientation}.